Why People Need SNAP: Countering Myths with Reality

 Would you have made a different decision about your pregnancy if you could get that kind of help? (pp. 207-208)

-Government programs to help the poor, then, would save the lives of between 22% and 56% of babies being aborted today.
+Government programs to help the poor, then, could save the lives of between 22% and 56% of babies being aborted today.

 Overturning Roe v.
 Wade didn’t do that.
-Abortions are more common now than they were before Dobbs.
-The abortion rate has not gone down since Roe was overturned—it’s gone up.
+Abortions are more common now than they were before the Dobbs decision.
+The abortion rate has not gone down since Roe was overturned—it’s gone up, with more than 1 million abortions occurring in 2023.

 For those of us who hoped overturning Roe would prevent most abortions, we have been sorely disappointed.
 When you factor in people who are ordering the abortion pill online (an unknown but likely high number), the situation is even more dire.

 Twenty-two percent of one million abortions is 220,000.
-We pro-lifers have the power to save at least 220,000 babies a year just by creating a more robust social safety net.
+We pro-lifers could potentially save at least 220,000 babies a year just by creating a more robust social safety net.

 And this is something we could easily do.
 Most pro-abortion people won’t fight us on it.